Nagpur Orange– The Sweet Citrus Pride of India

 Recognition and Global Reach

-🟠 Geographical Indication (GI) Tag – Granted in 2012, effective 2014
+- Geographical Indication (GI) Tag – Granted in 2012, effective 2014

-🟢 Export Expansion – Supported by APEDA and MSAMB
+- Export Expansion – Supported by APEDA and MSAMB

-🔸 Scientific Support – Central Citrus Research Institute (CCRI), Nagpur, ensures quality and innovation
+- Scientific Support – Central Citrus Research Institute (CCRI), Nagpur, ensures quality and innovation

-🔹 Trade Growth – Annual exports to Gulf and European markets continue to rise steadily
+- Trade Growth – Annual exports to Gulf and European markets continue to rise steadily

 Conclusion

+From the sun-drenched orchards of Vidarbha to dining tables around the world, the Nagpur Orange radiates the essence of Maharashtra — bright, pure, and full of life.
 Each orange tells a story — of hardworking farmers, fertile soil, and the timeless bond between people and their land.
-As global demand for natural, chemical-free produce grows, this golden fruit continues to shine as a symbol of India’s agricultural pride and citrus excellence.
+As global demand for natural produce grows, this golden fruit continues to shine.
+Thus, it remains a symbol of India’s agricultural pride and citrus excellence.